 This "Legend of the Swamper" [key word here: "legend"] doesn't go into his demise.
 But it does state no one knows what became of his hoard of silver - was it spent, or was it buried within the ruins of the burnt-out Grand Hotel?
 What they do know, is there have been sightings of ghostly figures in Big Nose Kate's Saloon.

-I just wonder, in doing research, if they were influenced to create this "Legend of the Swamper" when they were doing some 1880s research themselves.
+I just wonder about that Big Nose Kate Swamper story.
+While I was doing research, I found something.
+I wondered if they were influenced to create this “Legend of the Swamper” when they were doing some 1880s research themselves.
 And found this story of a Swamper in Phoenix, who worked for local Old West Saloons.
 He burned to death in a fire.
-The creators may have put together that Fitzsimmons Swamper story with the 1882 Tombstone Grand fire.
-Combining the two, to come up with this "Legend."
-Of course, I'm surmising that - just my conjecture, my opinion!!

 We'd love to hear about your own haunted Tombstone experiences!